The kids were whispering…

 SpyNet Ultra Vision Goggles (check price on Amazon) look formidable, are designed for enhanced daytime vision but the kids also spot villains in complete darkness up to 50-feet at night.
 This cool-looking electronic toy captures video and photo “evidence,” is an affordable pick for kids 8+ and while they’re not included, these goggles run on just 4 AA batteries.

-What they’ll love: Not your ordinary spyware, this product helps kids search for enemy agents in real time using ghostly or thermal vision filters, so they enjoy the hunt for enemies just like their favorite action heroes.
+What they’ll love: Not your ordinary spyware, this product helps kids search for enemy agents in real time using ghostly or thermal vision filters, so they enjoy the hunt for enemies just like their favorite action super heroes.

 Watch out for: Kids preparing to be impressed by that 50-foot range in the dark may be disappointed.
 Keep the receipt just in case your child turns out to be one of them.